Who Are Regulations Applicable To?

 Trader Guide

-As the crypto asset market grows, regulations become more visible with the aim of protecting users, the market, and the financial structure.
+crypto asset market grows, regulations become more visible with the aim of protecting users, the market, and the financial structure.
 So, who exactly are these regulations applicable to?
 In Türkiye, regulatory responsibilities and obligations vary for both users and platforms.

 As of today, the regulatory framework in the crypto space in Türkiye is shaped by MASAK obligations.
 These obligations directly affect both the exchange side and, in certain cases, the user side.
 In the near future, a more comprehensive regulatory structure that includes the Capital Markets Board (SPK) is expected to be implemented; however, the currently applicable rules form a framework primarily aimed at preventing financial crimes.